 Robotics Ph.D.
 Student/Graduate Research Assistant at Oregon State University, the United States

 Thank you for visiting my website.
-I am Masafumi Endo, a Robotics Ph.D. student at Oregon State University.
-Currently, I am working on a learning-based cycle-time prediction that identifies path/motion plannings and predicts time-optimal kinematic profiles for robotic manipulators.
+I am Masafumi Endo, a Robotics Ph.D. student at Oregon State University, under the supervision of Prof. Burak Sencer.
+Currently, I am working on a learning-based cycle-time prediction for robotic manipulators.

-Previously, I completed my master's studies in The Space Robotics Lab., directed by Prof. Kazuya Yoshida at Tohoku University, Japan.
-My main research topic was the development of a planetary roving vehicle for the exploration of celestial surfaces such as Moon and Mars.
+I previously completed my master's studies in The Space Robotics Lab., directed by Prof. Kazuya Yoshida at Tohoku University, Japan.
+My main research topic was the development of a planetary roving vehicle for the exploration of celestial surfaces such as the Moon and Mars.

 I have been interested in both fundamental and applicational robotic theories for autonomous mobile robots, particularly predictive perception, path/motion planning, and control to follow planned paths.

-My research objective is to create agile mobile robots who have robustness, high efficiency, and adaptability to accomplish long-term operations even in challenging, unknown environments.
+My research objective is to create agile mobile robots that have robustness, high efficiency, and adaptability to accomplish long-term operations even in challenging, unknown environments.